 So what’s all the fuss about?
-It’s true that over the long-term, if a deal is not reached, the economy could find itself in another recession.
-The CBO estimates that by the end of 2013 unemployment would jump to 9.1%, real GDP would decline by 0.5% and the average taxpayer would be burdened with a $3,500 tax hike.
-However, missing the deadline does not mean that this scenario would be irreparable.
+It’s true that over the long-term, if a deal is not reached, the economy could dip into another recession.
+The CBO estimates that by the end of 2013 unemployment would jump to 9.1%, real GDP would decline by 0.5%, and the average taxpayer would be burdened with a $3,500 tax hike.
+However, missing the deadline is not the end of the world.
 Lawmakers could still enact legislation after Dec.
 31 and cut taxes retroactively to account for any increase taxpayers experienced in the previous month(s).
-No one is arguing this is an ideal situation, but some on the left fear that the armageddon scenario that a “fiscal cliff” implies is pushing a Republican agenda for massive spending cuts in welfare programs; using a term such as austerity crisis, as Washington Post and Bloomberg columnist Ezra Klein prefers, would make it less easy to justify drastic budget cuts.
+No one is arguing this is an ideal outcome, but some on the left fear that the apocalyptic story implied by a “fiscal cliff” is pushing a Republican agenda for massive spending cuts to welfare and other government programs favored by Democrats.
+Using a term like “austerity crisis,” as Washington Post and Bloomberg columnist Ezra Klein prefers, may make it less easy to justify drastic budget cuts.

-With less then a month before the deadline, the “cliff” metaphor is here to stay.
+With less than a month before the deadline, the “cliff” metaphor is here to stay.
 “The impression has already been created, and if it’s unfavorable, we’ve got it now, and I think we’re saddled with it,” said Rep. John Conyers (D-MI).